alfidh02/siaga-covid/README.md

 ```bash
   npm run start-dev
 ```

-## Features :
-- Display latest COVID-19 data (confirmed, recovered, deaths) from all region in Indonesia
-- Search specific region data
-- Radial Bar Chart to show recovery rate
-- XY Chart to show more info from each region
-- Top region affected by COVID-19

 ## Lessons Learned
 The website is intended for final submission on Dicoding course too, thus things that I have learned and implemented during the project is :